 Naturally, tools are required, but not the whole toolbox.
 I won’t be stripping the engine at the roadside.
 Instead, I have just enough tools to (hopefully) get me out of trouble and to a dealership.

 That crime against humanity, an adjustable spanner is in the kit, along with the spanners and socket to adjust the chain, which also requires a collapsable breaker bar.
-And because it is a V-Strom, a selection of Allen Keys (hex wrenches) because Suzuki used them everywhere on the bike.
+And because I’m riding a V-Strom, a selection of Allen Keys (hex wrenches) because Suzuki used them everywhere on the bike.

 And for the past few years that has been all I thought I needed.
-I have a knock-off Leatherman multitool in my tank bag along with some fuses, but I’m not looking to perform major surgery, just get me to the dealership.
+Recently I added a knock-off Leatherman multitool to my touring toolkit.
+It is such a useful device that then I shoved it in my tank bag along with some fuses, and now carry it with me all the time.
+The objective though is never to perform major surgery at the roadside, I just want to get to the nearest dealership.

 Lose your footing; forget to double-check the side stand is fully extended, or even (heaven forbid) take a gentle, low side and the clutch or brake lever will most likely snap.

 Most of the levers fitted as standard have a weak point purposely cast into them.
 The idea is that being the weakest point; the level will break there and leave you with enough of a stub to limp onwards.